xdmushui/partner-center-sdk/develop/get-api-request-details.md

 - Partner Center API

-This topic explains how to obtain a list of all partner user requests within a tenant.
+This article explains how to obtain a list of all partner user requests within a tenant using REST APIs.

  > [!NOTE]
  > This API only returns the most recent API requests made by APP + User credential with maximum 10K limit.